inxanedev/inxane-computer/README.md

 - `ascii-aout ADDRESS` - outputs the value at the ADDRESS as an ASCII character
 - `out VALUE` - outputs the VALUE as a number
 - `ascii-out VALUE` - outputs the VALUE as an ASCII character
+- `aadd ADDRESS ADDRESS` - adds the value at the second address to the value at the first address
+- `asub ADDRESS ADDRESS` - same as `aadd` but subtraction
+- `amul ADDRESS ADDRESS` - same as `aadd` but multiplication
+- `adiv ADDRESS ADDRESS` - same as `aadd` but division

 There are other lexical constructs in the language, such as labels.
 Labels are created by the 'instruction' (it's in quotes because it's not an actual instruction that is inside the binary, it's only for the compiler) with the obvious name of `label`, followed by the name of that label.